Esri/arcgis-runtime-samples-android/java/honor-mobile-map-package-expiration-date/README.md

 ## Use case

 The data contained within an MMPK may only be relevant for a fixed period of time.
-Using ArcGIS Pro, the author of a mobile map package (MMPK) can to set an expiration date to ensure the user is aware the data is out of date.
+Using ArcGIS Pro, the author of a mobile map package (MMPK) can set an expiration date to ensure the user is aware the data is out of date.

 ## How to use the sample